 Inlaid vinyl floors go through a process that places tiny vinyl granules on the backing, placing closer to the wear surface, creating a more durable floor.

 Vinyl is used throughout the entire thickness of the flooring.
 Scrapes and chips are less noticeable as the color is from top to bottom.
 Vinyl is sold in rolls and tiles.
 Rolls are the most common.
-Vinyl is a fairly easy DIY flooring project.
+Vinyl is an easy DIY flooring project.

 Three types of vinyl are sheet vinyl, modified loose lay, felt-backed, and vinyl-backed.
 It is common and better to use a felt- backed sheet as this type has an added layer of felt for strength and comfort.

 Installation costs can vary as with any flooring project.
 If buying tile, you may want to consider purchasing a roll out underlayment, which gives you a grid pattern to lay out the tiles with.
 Appropriate adhesives, tools, and cutting materials will be needed.